Residential evictions for most renters will be banned through June 2021 under a new directive from the Biden administration.

-At the end of the moratorium renters under the program will need to make up missed payments to their landlords, according to the agency.
+At the end of the moratorium, renters under the program must make up missed payments to their landlords, according to the agency.

 “Nothing in this Order precludes the charging or collecting of fees, penalties, or interest as a result of the failure to pay rent or other housing payment on a timely basis, under the terms of any applicable contract,” the order stated.